Happy Together (1997 film): The Iguazu Falls and the lamp

 The importance of the Iguazu Falls is established early on in the film when it is shown on the lamp that Po-Wing bought for Fai and is said to be the entire reason the couple chose to go to Buenos Aires in the first place.
 The real waterfall is then shown in Fai's imaginings after the first breakup as the first shot in colour.
-It is also shot from a bird's-eye view and given unrealistic blue and green coloring, giving it a supernatural visual effect.
+It is also shot from a bird's-eye view and given unrealistic blue and green colouring, giving it a supernatural visual effect.